Cook, traveller, father, husband, filmmaker, urban farmer, custodian…

-Currently I’m sowing seeds for an NPO I started called Neighbourhood Farm (if you want to change the world and how we live in Urban Environments – drop me a mail).
+Currently I’m sowing seeds for an NPO I founded called Neighbourhood Farm (if you want to change the world and how we live in Urban Environments – drop me a mail).
 I’m busy filming a documentary on Leopards in the Cape Fold Mountains (truth is I’ve been filming for two years – and imagine another 2 or so to go as I raise cash to film) and I’m about to start filming a throwback to my early days of cooking called Hooked and Cooked.

 There are no bad cooks, just friends who aren’t hungry enough.